virtualramblas/publishtokafka-plugin/README.md

 		"processorArchitecture":"x86",
 		"processorArchitectureW6432":"AMD64",
 		"processorIdentifier":"Intel64 Family 6 Model 78 Stepping 3, GenuineIntel",
-		"computerName":"XXXXXXXX"
+		"computerName":"XXXXXXXXX"
 	}
 }
 ```

-After publishing them to the destination topic they can then be consumed by other systems in order to generate stats and/or perform analytics upon them.
+After publishing to the destination topic data can then be consumed by other systems in order to generate stats and/or perform analytics.
-At the moment just a small set of parameters can be configured for the underlying Kafka producer.
-Future releases will allow a more advanced configuration.

 ### How to build and install it
 The plugin project has been initially created from scratch through [Maven](https://maven.apache.org/) (same as for the other available Jenkins plugins), so you need Maven in order to build it starting from the source code.
 Please read this [post](http://googlielmo.blogspot.ie/2015/07/implementing-jenkins-plugin-from.html) in my personal blog in order to understand how to set up Maven to work locally with Jenkins plugins.